thermalogic/SEUIF97/README.md

 **Purpose:** Provide a high-speed shared library for developers to calculate the properties of water and steam  in extensive process simulations, such as Computational Fluid Dynamics (CFD), heat cycle calculations, simulations of non-stationary processes, and real-time process optimizations, where the direct IAPWS-IF97 implementation may be unsuitable because of their computing time consumption.

- Through the high-speed library, the results of the IAPWS-IF97  are accurately produced at about 6 times computational speed than the IAPWS-IF97 implementation with the fast integer exponentiation algorithms.
+ Through the high-speed library, the results of the IAPWS-IF97  are accurately produced at about 2～3 times computational speed than the IAPWS-IF97 implementation with the fast algorithm of integer powers. .

         Algorithms of the High-speed IAPWS-IF97 Library: